GavinMendelGleason/blog/entries/a_vector_database_in_a_week.md

 closely.
 We assign each vector an index and then we can map from the index to the appropriate page and offset.

 Inside of the HNSW index, we refer to a `LoadedVec`.
-This is an object which can load itself on demand using an identifier into the *domain pool* such that we can perform our metric comparisons on the vectors of interest.
+This ensures that the page lives in a buffer currently loaded such that we can perform our metric comparisons on the vectors of interest.

+As soon as the last `LoadedVec` drops from a buffer, the buffer can be added back into a buffer pool to be used to load a new page.

 ## Creating a versioned index